-Applicants will be given a short research document to read, and they will write an essay concerning the issue addressed in the research piece.
-They will be asked to integrate the information in the piece with prior experiences and current beliefs.
-The assessment will be based upon the quality (not quantity) of written expression along with the analysis and synthesis of ideas.
+In the test session, applicants are given a prompt that includes a short summary of current research on a specific topic, and they write an essay addressing the topic.
+The primary emphasis for evaluation is how well they integrate their own prior experiences with the current research.
+The assessment is based upon quality (not quantity) of written expression along with the analysis and synthesis of ideas.
 Evaluation will be blind and by multiple readers.
-The assessment will be administered on computers, though applicants may choose to hand-write their essay if they prefer.
+The assessment is administered on computers, though applicants may choose to hand-write their essay if they prefer.

-The Graduate Writing Assessment is administered both in Macon and in Milledgeville on the following dates:
+The Graduate Writing Assessment is administered in Macon or in Milledgeville on the following dates:

 TEST DAY PROCEDURES

 Milledgeville tests will be administered in the Arts & Sciences Building computer labs.
 Report to Room 254 or 255 for check-in.
 Macon tests will be administered in the computer labs at the Center for Graduate and Professional Learning in the Thomas Jefferson Building, 433 Cherry Street.
 Report to the 3rd floor for check-in.
 Test will be administered in 317A & B. Plan to arrive no later than 8:45 a.m.
-The test session runs from 9 a.m. to 11 a.m.
+The test session begins at 9 a.m. and ends shortly after 11 a.m.

 You must present photo identification.
 Acceptable forms of ID include driver's license, government issued identification card or passport, or a school-issued photo ID.

-You may bring a dictionary and/or a thesaurus if you wish, and you will have access to the dictionary, thesaurus, and spell check in Word.
-Food, drink, cell phones, PDAs, or other electronic devices are not allowed in the testing rooms.
-We recommend that you not bring these items to your test session because storage space is very limited.
+You may bring a dictionary and/or a thesaurus if you wish, and you will have access to the dictionary, thesaurus and spell check in Word.
+Food, drink, cell phones, or other electronic devices are not allowed during the test.